Teletherapy for Mental and Behavioral Health

-As part of continuing efforts to provide services that support student wellness, Rockwood has expanded its partnership with Hazel Health to offer free mental health teletherapy visits for students over the summer.
+As part of continuing efforts to provide services that support student wellness, Rockwood has expanded its partnership with Hazel Health to offer free mental health teletherapy visits for all students.

-With Hazel HEART, students can meet with a licensed therapist from school or at home in a matter of days, bridging the gap until local therapists become available.
+With Hazel HEART, students can meet with a licensed therapist from school or at home, bridging the gap until local therapists become available or helping with less acute issues.
 The referrals can come from school personnel or directly from a parent or guardian.
 Like all Hazel telehealth services, parental consent is required.

 Hazel HEART mental health services include: